-ZINC EXPLORATION IN IRELAND

-LEADING THE WAY IN EXPLORATION FOR ZINC, LEAD AND COPPER IN IRELAND
+ZINC EXPLORATION IN IRELAND LEADING THE WAY IN EXPLORATION FOR ZINC, LEAD AND COPPER IN IRELAND

 UNICORN'S STRATEGIC FOCUS IS THE EXPLORATION FOR ECONOMIC DEPOSITS OF 'IRISH TYPE' CARBONATE HOSTED ZINC, LEAD, COPPER AND SILVER MINERAL DEPOSITS IN THE IRISH MIDLANDS OREFIELD.

 Contents

 Introduction 1

 Zinc, lead and copper projects in Ireland 2

 Target models 4

 Gort license area 5

 Waterford license area 7

-Killmallock 12
+Killmallock license area 12

-Killmallock license area 15
+Kilcormick license area 15

 Clonmel license area 18

 Directors and other information 20

 Welcome to Unicorn Mineral Resources Ltd

 Unicorn Mineral Resources Ltd (UMR) is an Irish mineral exploration company.
-UMR's strategic focus is the exploration for economic deposits of 'Irish Type' carbonate hosted Zinc/Lead/Copper and Silver mineral deposits in the Irish Midlands Orefield.
+UMR's strategic focus is the exploration for economic deposits of 'Irish Type' carbonate hosted Zinc/Lead/Copper and Silver in the highly prospective Irish Midlands Orefield.
 We have acquired a high-class land package using the latest geological, structural and mineralogical models to drive the target generation programme.
 UMR has the in-house experience and expertise to run exploration programmes and aggressively explore sole-venture licences.
 UMR is dedicated to creating shareholder value and will consider exploration and/or development opportunities, including potential joint venture agreements.

-UMR was formed in 2010 and guided by our Geologist and Chief Operations Director, Dave Blaney, we now have 31 highly prospective licences in 5 project areas of the Irish Midlands.
+UMR was formed in 2010 and guided by our Geologist and Chief Operations Director, Dave Blaney, we now have 32 highly prospective licences in 5 project areas in the the Irish Midlands.
 Our Directors have experience in the exploration sector having previously served on the Boards as Chairman, CEO and CFO and we are delighted with the progress UMR has made in such a short space of time especially with challenges that the low prices of commodities over that timeframe.

 UMR use the Irish-based geological consultancy company BRG Ltd (www.brg.ie) to design and manage their technical programmes.
 BRG has considerable experience of Irish exploration and has worked on many major exploration projects, including taking the Pallasgreen deposit (Glencore/Xstrata) from discovery through to the current published Inferred Resource of 44 million tonnes grading 7% Zn/1% Pb.

-The Directors consider that UMR has acquired a portfolio of high-quality licence areas in Ireland during a period that other exploration companies reduced exploration activities freeing up high-quality ground.
+The Directors consider that UMR has acquired a portfolio of high-quality licence areas in Ireland during a period that other exploration companies reduced exploration activities thus freeing up high-quality ground.
 The exploration sentiment has now changed, manifested by the number of deals recently announced by exploration companies in Ireland and scarcity of quality, prospective exploration ground.
-This is partially related to the recent turnaround on commodity prices, in particular zinc, which is a primary focus for UMR and has risen by almost 100% in last 12 months.
+This is partially related to the recent turnaround on commodity prices, in particular zinc, which is a primary focus for UMR and has now reached ten high price levels.

 UMR has continued to aggressively explore during that period and are now at a stage where a number of quality drill targets have been identified across the various projects.
-UMR have also been fortunate in that we were able to work in partnership with the GSI in Ireland and have fast tracked the 'Tellus' regional airborne survey to cover the 16 exploration licences in Waterford during the summer of 2016.
-UMR has modelled/ interpreted this data, using it to define target areas for follow-up, ground-based, geochemical and geophysical surveying.
+UMR have also been fortunate in that we were able to work in partnership with the GSI in Ireland and have fast tracked the 'Tellus' regional airborne survey to cover the Waterford Block.